Set up Adaptive Acceleration

 -

 Reset the policy.
-If you've changed your site or you don't want to wait for earlier data to drop out of the analysis, you can manually reset the data gathering mechanism.
+If you've changed your site or you don't want to wait for earlier data to drop out of the analysis, you can manually reset the data-gathering mechanism.

 View reports

 Check out the mPulse reports to access monitoring and reporting tools for beacon data used by Adaptive Acceleration.
-If you're using the Real User Monitoring (Classic) application, you can access its reports documentation.

-Updated 3 days ago
+Updated 8 months ago